goauthentik/authentik/website/developer-docs/blueprints/v1/structure.md

 Used by authentik's packaged blueprints to keep globals up-to-date.
 Should only be removed in special cases.

-#### `blueprints.goauthentik.io/example`:
+#### `blueprints.goauthentik.io/instantiate`:

-Blueprints with this label are not automatically imported.
-They are still available when creating a new instance.
+Configure if this blueprint should automatically be instantiated (defaults to `"true"`).
+When set to `"false"`, blueprints are listed and available to be instantiated via API/Browser.